-During Expedition 337, our major operational objectives (cf. Inagaki et al., 2010) were successfully accomplished through use of the riser drilling system of the Chikyu.
+During Expedition 337, our major operational objectives (Inagaki et al., 2010) were successfully accomplished through use of the riser drilling system of the Chikyu.
 The bottom depth of Hole C0020A is 2466 mbsf, extending the previous maximum penetration depth in scientific ocean drilling by 355 m and providing the chance that our postcruise research will extend the widely accepted evidence of deepest subseafloor life by up to 800 m.
-The cored materials provide unprecedented opportunity to address fundamental scientific questions related to the deep coalbed hydrocarbon system and subseafloor life.
-New shipboard facilities such as the mud-gas monitoring laboratory and the radioisotope laboratory were successfully implemented and strongly contributed to the success of Expedition 337.
-The core recovery through riser drilling was remarkably high, often close to 100%, even at great burial depths of 2000 mbsf and deeper.
+The cored materials provide unprecedented opportunity to address fundamental scientific questions pertaining to the interactions between a deep coalbed hydrocarbon system and subseafloor life.
+New shipboard facilities on the Chikyu such as the mud-gas monitoring laboratory and the radioisotope laboratory were successfully implemented and strongly contributed to the mission achievement of Expedition 337.
+The core recovery through riser drilling was remarkably high (75.3% in average), often close to 100% (12 out of 32 spot cores were >90% recovery), even at great burial depths of 2000 mbsf and deeper.
 The cored materials include diverse lithologies (e.g., lignite coal, sandstone, silty mudstone, beach sand, carbonate minerals, and conglomerate).
+Extremely soft sand layers (i.e., beach sands), which had been almost impossible to retrieve in intact form by riserless drilling, were successfully recovered by riser drilling using high-density mud.
 The condition of the riser borehole was excellent, allowing close-to-perfect acquisition of downhole wireline logging data.
 The successful accomplishment of the aforementioned tasks required the technological capabilities of the riser drilling vessel Chikyu.
 Therefore, Expedition 337 has been an important step into a new era of scientific ocean drilling in which Earth and life scientists will jointly explore the deep realms of our planet that have never been studied before.

-This first deep riser drilling expedition exploring deep life had also important strategic value in that this was the first time that the impact of commercially used drilling technology was rigorously tested by a large team of biologists, chemists, and geologists to test its compatibility with the scientific goals.
+This first deep riser drilling expedition exploring deep life also had important strategic value in that this was the first time that the impact of commercially used drilling technology was rigorously tested by a large team of biologists, chemists, and geologists for its compatibility with the scientific goals.
 As a result, a number of recommendations related to the future use of this technology in scientific ocean drilling can be made.
-These relate to (1) coring technology, (2) drilling mud composition and sterilization, and (3) the use of deep riser holes for experiments.
+These relate to (1) coring technology, (2) drilling mud composition and sterilization, and (3) the use of deep riser holes for experiments: